 - 5.1.
 Members should ensure that they understand and comply with requirements of the Members Code of Conduct (which forms part of the Council's Constitution).
-Specific requirements relating to the prevention of fraud and corruption are concerned with:

-- a.
-Disclosure of interests

-- b.
-Registration of interests

-- c.
-Recording of gifts and hospitality

-- 5.2.
-Members involved in planning decisions should familiarise themselves with the Code on Planning and comply with its requirements.
+Specific requirements relating to the prevention of fraud and corruption are concerned with: - a.
+Disclosure of interests - b.
+Registration of interests - c.
+Recording of gifts and hospitality - 5.2.
+Members involved in planning decisions should familiarise themselves with the Code on Planning and comply with its requirements. - 5.3.

-- 5.3.
 Members should ensure that they understand and comply with : - a.
 Those parts of Standing Orders and Financial Regulations which are relevant to their role - b.
 All other relevant parts of the Council's Constitution. - 5.4.
-Where members are uncertain about any of their responsibilities in relation to the prevention and detection of fraud and corruption, either in general or in particular cases, they should seek advice from the Chief Executive or the Treasurer. - 5.5.
-Under the Council's Financial Regulations Members must inform the Treasurer of any known or suspected irregularities concerning cash, materials or any other property of the Council.
+Where members are uncertain about any of their responsibilities in relation to the prevention and detection of fraud and corruption, either in general or in particular cases, they should seek advice from the Chief Executive or the Director of Finance. - 5.5.
+Under the Council's Financial Regulations Members must inform the Director of Finance of any known or suspected irregularities concerning cash, materials or any other property of the Council.
 This of course includes any instances of fraud or corruption.
-If these cases involve other members, they should also inform the Chair of the Standards Committee. - 5.6.
+If these cases involve other members, they should also inform the Chair of the Standards Committee.

+- 5.6.
 Members should not normally refer cases of known or suspected fraud or corruption directly to the police.
-Under the Council's Financial Regulations, this is the responsibility of the Treasurer.

-6. Service Directors, Head Teachers & and managers to whom they delegate these responsibilities
+Under the Council's Financial Regulations, this is the responsibility of the Director of Finance. - 6.
+Service Directors/Head Teachers & Governors and managers to whom they delegate these responsibilities

-[This section includes the Chief Executive and Treasurer]
+[This section includes the Chief Executive and Director of Finance in their capacity as Directors]

 - 6.1.
-Service Directors and Head Teachers are responsible for preventing and detecting fraud and corruption in their services by maintaining effective control systems and ensuring that staff adhere to them.
+Service Directors/Head Teachers & Governors are responsible for preventing and detecting fraud and corruption in their services by maintaining effective control systems and ensuring that staff adhere to them.
 They are also responsible for ensuring they have considered the risk of fraud in their activities.
 Appropriate entries should be made in their Risk Register including mitigating actions to help prevent and detect fraud. - 6.2.
 Specifically, they must ensure that : - a.
 The framework of internal controls set out in the Council's Constitution including Standing Orders, and Financial Regulations are observed. - b.
-Any other controls required by the Treasurer are fully implemented (this includes but is not limited to recommendations made by Internal Audit).
+Any other controls required by the Director of Finance are fully implemented (this includes but is not limited to recommendations made by Internal Audit).

 In addition they should put into operation whatever other controls they consider necessary to prevent/detect fraud and corruption in the activities for which they are responsible, including partnerships.
-In doing so, they should take account of the recommendations and advice of Internal Audit, External Audit and the Risk Management and Insurance Section.
+In doing so, they should take account of the recommendations and advice of Internal Audit, External Audit and the Risk Management and Insurance Section of the Finance Directorate.